 The study is “a disclosure document, not a decision,” Ford noted.
 The steering committee will make its final route decisions in spring 2018 based not only on what the study reveals, but also on cost, what they hear from the public and agency partners, and other factors.

-Leaders expect the project would then need to pass a regionwide funding vote, possibly in fall 2018, to provide the local money needed to match federal funds.
+Leaders expect the project would then need to pass a regionwide funding vote after a single preferred route is chosen, to provide the local money needed to match federal funds.
 Leaders expect that the federal government will pick up half the project costs.

 Light rail could begin running in the corridor as early as 2025.